-With this year’s show coming up in about two weeks, we’ve been looking back at some of the great moments throughout the show’s history.
+With this year’s show coming up this week, we’ve been looking back at some of the great moments throughout the show’s history.

 And today we’re taking it back just a few years to one of the more recent shows, and a beef between two of the genre’s biggest stars.

 The year was 2017.
 Garth Brooks won Entertainer of the Year for the sixth time (he’s won it once more since then too), and during the show he got up on stage and performed his latest single “Ask Me How I Know.”

 During an interview immediately after the show, Garth admitted that he had lip-synced the performance, blaming it on being sick and in the midst of 12 shows in 10 days.